A movie magician

 The film is a remake of sorts of Booth’s The ?
 Motorist, made for Robert Paul in 1906, which features an automotive trip to Saturn and a crash back down to Earth.
 The later film is far more sophisticated in technique, detail and wit.
 It has those little details – the dog determinedly attached to the policeman’s behind, the hole made in Saturn, the look of wonder on the couple’s faces at the scenes underwater – which turn trick into fantasy.
 It is a dream of film; played for laughs, but with a governing logic rather than simply a sequence of unconnected absurdities.
 A live-action cartoon, maybe.

 Walter Booth is one of the undersung masters of early film.
 Someone should really champion him and undertake the research into him that his work merits.
-France has Georges Méliès, Spain has Segundo de Chomón, France has Emile Cohl, each much acclaimed masters of the early fantasy film.
+France has Georges Méliès and Emile Cohl, Spain has Segundo de Chomón, each much acclaimed masters of the early fantasy film.
 Fewer of Booth’s films survive than theirs, but he is no less worthy of investigation.

 devant